Dima050209/rust_project_kma/Readme.md

 There are several types of tags supported: `<tag></tag>`, `<tag />` or special tag `<meta>`, which comes without `/`.
 Besides, tag can contain some attributes `<tag attr="attr_value">` and some content, which is basically other tags and some text `<tag><inside_tag /> some text </tag>`.
 Attribute is described as a simple pair of name and value.
 Text can't contain `<`.

+The result of parsing is an instanse of a HTMLDocument struct.
+HTMLDocument contains field `content`, which is an Option<Tag>.
+Tag is another struct, which represents tag element and consists of  name: String, attributes: Vec<Attribute> and content: Vec<Content>.
+Attribute struct consists of name: String and value: Option<String>.
+Finally, Content is an enum and can be ContentTag(Tag) or ContentText(String).
+All structures have getters.

+parse_html_file() function calls in inner function parse_tag(), which parses content of a file and returnes an instanse of Tag. parse_tag() recieves a pair, creates a new Tag, then matches a rule of the pair and 'fills' the Tag according to the rule.
+It's quite simple for some text or name rules and attributes.
+If the rule is tag, then we need to use recursion in order to recieve inner tags.

 ### Usage

 In the main.rs implemented simple CLI.
 To run the program with test file passed to the parser execute: